MicrosoftDocs/azure-docs-powershell/azurermps-5.3.0/AzureRM.ApiManagement/Set-AzureRmApiManagementProperty.md

 ```

 ### -DefaultProfile
-The credentials, account, tenant, and subscription used for communication with azure.
+The credentials, account, tenant and subscription used for communication with azure.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IAzureContextContainer
 Parameter Sets: (All)